Tylas11/XivParty/README.md

 There is also a customizable range indicator useful when casting aoe buffs.
 Set a near and an optional far distance with the "range" command.
 A filled diamond icon (near) or a hollow diamond icon (far) will appear below the HP bar of any party member in range.
 The main player will always have the icon displayed when the feature is active.
 Set the range to "off" or "0" to disable.

-## Custom Buff Ordering
+## Custom Buff Order
-By default buffs are ordered debuffs first, then buffs by various categories.
-This can be disabled to revert to the game's original ordering, which is sometimes random and based on when the buff was added to the game.
+By default buffs are sorted debuffs first, then buffs by various categories.
+This can be disabled to revert back to the game's original order, which is sometimes random and based on when the buff was added to the game.

 You can customize the sorting order by editing the file bufforder.lua.
 Just reorder the lines of the list.
 Do not change the IDs.
 The name strings are not used by the addon and are only there for readability.
 Save the file as UTF-8 without BOM or ANSI (however this will destroy the Japanese translations).